Breast cancer: How do I tell my family and friends?

 Ideas on how to keep communicating with your children while you are having treatment for breast cancer

 - Tell your children about your day.
-For example, tell them about the doctor’s appointment you have just had or other patients with children whom you have met.
-In this way, your child will realise that your condition is not a taboo subject, that other mothers feel the same way, and that they can talk to you at any time about the “cancer in your breast.”
+For example, tell them about the doctor’s appointment you have just had or other patients you’ve met who also have children.
+In this way, your child will realise that your condition is not a taboo subject, that other mothers feel the same way, and that they can talk to you at any time about your breast cancer.

 - Take it step by step.
 For example, don’t explain the entire course of treatment from the very beginning.
 You don’t need to mention that you will need a treatment that may cause you to lose your hair in your first conversation with them about cancer.
 When the time comes, however, it may be advisable to prepare your children for it beforehand.